Positives

 Flex/Pop/Buttering

 Pretty stiff for a Directional Twin.
-The nose is a little softer than the rest of the board, but overall, it’s not an easy board to butter.
+The nose is a little softer than the rest of the board, but overall, it’s not easy to butter.
 It’s doable mainly because the rocker in the nose tail helps you get it going.
 The one thing we don’t like about the Jones Ultra Mountain Twin vs. other Ultra boards in the Jones line is the pop.
-It feels less lively than the Jones Mountain Twin, and what pop is there doesn’t feel as easily accessible.
+It feels less lively than the Jones Mountain Twin, and the pop there isn’t as easily accessible.

 Speed

-So you don’t have the pop of the regular Jones Mountain Twin, but the Jones Ultra Mountain Twin has a faster base, and it is pretty damp at higher speeds.
+You don’t have the pop of the regular Jones Mountain Twin, but the Jones Ultra Mountain Twin has a faster base and is pretty damp at higher speeds.
 If you want a Directional Twin that can bomb, this could work.

 Uneven Terrain

-The stiffer flex of the Jones Ultra Mountain Twin really helps in most uneven snow except for hard micro bumpy snow.
-In those conditions, it can send chatter up into your joints and fatigue you quickly.
+The Jones Ultra Mountain Twin’s stiffer flex helps in most uneven snow except for hard, microbumpy snow.
+In those conditions, it can send chatter into your joints and quickly fatigue you.
 However, in softer, uneven snow, it is better than the Jones Mountain Twin at higher speeds and about the same at slower speeds.
 It isn’t bad for all-day resort riding, but the Jones Mountain Twin is what we would choose for a crowded Saturday.

 Edge Hold

 They changed up the Jones Ultra Mountain Twin’s sidecut.
 We didn’t get to test it against the older version, but it still has a good grip in hard snow without grabbing in softer snow.
-Not an ice specialist, but great for most conditions you want to ride.
-Feel free to go out a little early on those spring days when it is hard in the morning and then transitions to soft and wet.
+It’s not an ice specialist, but it’s great for most conditions you want to ride.
+Feel free to go out early on those spring days when it is hard in the morning and then transition to soft and wet.
 That way, you are on it right when it transitions from hard to edgeable, fast, and fun.

 Turn Initiation